International Criminal Tribunal for the former Yugoslavia: Implementation

-In 1993, the ICTY built its internal infrastructure.
+In 1993 the internal infrastructure of the ICTY was built.
 17 states had signed an agreement with the ICTY to carry out custodial sentences.

-1993–1994: In the first year of its existence, the Tribunal laid foundations for its existence as a judicial organ.
-It established the legal framework for its operations by adopting the rules of procedure and evidence, as well as its rules of detention and directive for the assignment of defense counsel.
-Together, these rules established a legal aid system for the Tribunal.
+1993–1994: In the first year of its existence, the tribunal laid the foundations for its existence as a judicial organ.
+It established the legal framework for its operations by adopting the rules of procedure and evidence, as well as its rules of detention and directive for the assignment of defence counsel.
+Together, these rules established a legal aid system for the tribunal.
 As the ICTY was a part of the United Nations and was the first international court for criminal justice, the development of a juridical infrastructure was considered quite a challenge.
 However, after the first year, the first ICTY judges had drafted and adopted all the rules for court proceedings.

 1994–1995: The ICTY established its offices within the Aegon Insurance Building in The Hague (which was, at the time, still partially in use by Aegon) and detention facilities in Scheveningen in The Hague (the Netherlands).
 The ICTY hired many staff members and by July 1994, the Office of the Prosecutor had sufficient staff to begin field investigations.
-By November 1994, first indictments were presented and confirmed, and in 1995, the staff numbered over 200 persons from all over the world.
+By November 1994, the first indictments were presented to the court and confirmed, and in 1995, the staff numbered over 200 persons from all over the world.

 Operation

 In 1994 the first indictment was issued against the Bosnian-Serb concentration camp commander Dragan Nikolić.
 This was followed on 13 February 1995 by two indictments comprising 21 individuals which were issued against a group of 21 Bosnian-Serbs charged with committing atrocities against Muslim and Croat civilian prisoners.
 While the war in the former Yugoslavia was still raging, the ICTY prosecutors showed that an international court was viable.
 However, no accused was arrested.

 The court confirmed eight indictments against 46 individuals and issued arrest warrants.
-Bosnian Serb indictee Duško Tadić became the subject of the Tribunal's first trial.
+Bosnian Serb indictee Duško Tadić became the subject of the tribunal's first trial.
 Tadić was arrested by German police in Munich in 1994 for his alleged actions in the Prijedor region in Bosnia-Herzegovina (especially his actions in the Omarska, Trnopolje and Keraterm detention camps).
 He made his first appearance before the ICTY Trial Chamber on 26 April 1995, and pleaded not guilty to all of the charges in the indictment.

 1995–1996: Between June 1995 and June 1996, 10 public indictments had been confirmed against a total of 33 individuals.
-Six of the newly indicted persons were transferred in the Tribunal's detention unit.
+Six of the newly indicted persons were transferred in the tribunal's detention unit.
 In addition to Duško Tadic, by June 1996 the tribunal had Tihomir Blaškić, Dražen Erdemović, Zejnil Delalić, Zdravko Mucić, Esad Landžo and Hazim Delić in custody.
 Erdemović became the first person to enter a guilty plea before the tribunal's court.
 Between 1995 and 1996, the ICTY dealt with miscellaneous cases involving several detainees, which never reached the trial stage.

-Accomplishments

-In 2004, the ICTY published a list of five accomplishments "in justice and law":